 Figure 2: Drawing Tools Format tab of the Ribbon

-- Within the Drawing Tools Format tab, click the arrow part of the Shape Outline button (highlighted in red within Figure 3).
-This bring up the Shape Outline drop-down gallery, as shown in Figure 3.
+- Within the Drawing Tools Format tab, click the right side portion of the Shape Outline button (highlighted in red within Figure 3).
+This brings up the Shape Outline drop-down gallery, as shown in Figure 3.
 From the Shape Outline drop-down gallery, choose Weight to bring up the Weight sub-gallery, as shown in Figure 3.

 Figure 3: Shape Outline drop-down gallery

 - This opens the Format Shape Task Pane that you can see in Figure 4.
-Make sure that the Fill tab is selected (highlighted in red within Figure 4), then select the Line options.
+Make sure that the Fill tab is selected (highlighted in red within Figure 4), then access the Line section.
 Within this section, select the Solid line radio button (highlighted in blue within Figure 4).

 - Adds a weight for the selected line in points.
 You can opt to create a really thick line, even 100 pt or more!
 However, choose something that works best for you.
 You can either type in the outline width in the box, or use the up and down arrow buttons in the control to adjust the outline width.
 You will see an immediate preview within your selected shape on the slide.